The catastrophic droughts in 1902 and 1912-16 were quite different.

 An enlarged graph

-This graph is enlarged to allow the months of rainfall drought to be seen.
-It is based on an earlier graph that shows the complete record.
+The graph above is enlarged to allow the months of rainfall drought to be seen.
+It is based on an earlier graph (right) that shows the complete record.

 * 1884 to 1916;